mgrang/non-determinism/README.md

 compiler can produce different object code for the same input.

 We have identified three main causes of non-deterministic behavior in a C++
-compiler: iteration of unordered containers, hashing of pointer keys, and the use of non-stable sort functions.
+compiler:
+### 1. Iteration of unordered containers
+### 2. Hashing of pointer keys
+### 3. Use of non-stable sort functions

 All three arise due to poor understanding of the behavior of various containers and algorithms.
 The detection of such non-deterministic behavior is often challenging since the compiler may not always behave in an expected way.
 In LLVM we try to uncover non-determinism in 2 ways:

 ### 1. Iteration order non-determinism
 We implemented a “reverse iteration” mode for all supported unordered